-📋 Table of contents
+📋 Table of Contents

-What is tataki?
+What is Tataki?

 Not all salmon is suitable for tataki.
-You need salmon with high omega-3 fat marbling, firm to the touch, and guaranteed quality.
+You need salmon with high omega-3 fat infiltration, firm to the touch, and guaranteed quality.
 The premium smoked salmon we use at Bacalalo comes from high-quality fish farms with certified traceability.

-| Criterion | Optimal salmon | Regular salmon |
+| Criterion | Optimal Salmon | Regular Salmon |

 |---|---|---|